vijpandaturtle/swarify/README.md

 - 5 notes - random/alankars
 - 6 notes - random/alankars
 - 7 notes - random/alankars
 - Combo of different note patterns
 (depends on time signature)
 - Transcription and creation of new data for learning rules and flow of a raga
 - Singing analysis

+Programmatic generation of paltas
+Random/Freestyle generation requires more data